NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: Limitation

 \section{Limitation}

 Due to resource constraints, we were unable to conduct extensive experiments with reasoning models.
 The excessive length of the input for the reasoning model made it impossible to perform benchmark evaluations under our limited resources.
-For instance, in a scenario with k=100, the QwQ model required over 30 minutes to process a single query in our experimental setup (our vllm-based environment even flagged such instances as errors).
+For instance, in a scenario with k=100, the QwQ model\cite{team2025qwq} required over 30 minutes to process a single query in our experimental setup.
 Given the need to process 200 queries for a single test, conducting a wide range of experiments with the inference model was impractical for us.

-Instead, we report the experimental results for $k$=50 in the appendix and publicly release the data generation code to enable experiments with any higher $k$.
+Instead, we report the experimental results for $k$=50 in the Appendix~\ref{app:reasoning} and publicly release the data generation code to enable experiments with any higher $k$.
 We hope this will facilitate broader experimentation using our data in the future.

+One limitation of our study is the exclusive use of needles requiring numerical calculation.
+However, through rigorously designed controlled experiments, we have clearly and robustly demonstrated our conclusions within the given setting.
+We plan to extend our benchmark paradigm to enhance its generalizability in future research.